To contribute to the comfort and well-being of all building occupants by establishing minimum standards for indoor air quality (IAQ).

 Mechanically Ventilated Spaces

-Provide outdoor air monitors for all mechanical ventilation systems with outdoor air intake flow greater than 1000 cfm (472 L/s).
+Provide outdoor air monitors for all mechanical ventilation systems in the project scope of work with outdoor air intake flow greater than 1000 cfm (472 L/s).
 The monitoring device must be capable of measuring the minimum outdoor air intake flow and be capable of measuring the design minimum outdoor air intake flow with an accuracy of +/–10%.
-An alarm must indicate when the outdoor airflow value varies by 15% or more from the setpoint.
+An alarm must indicate when the outdoor airflow value varies by 15% or more from the outdoor airflow setpoint.

-Alternatively, for constant-volume systems that do not employ demand control ventilation, provide an indicator capable of confirming the intake damper is open to the position needed to maintain the design minimum outdoor airflow as determined during the system startup and balancing.
+Alternatively, for constant-volume systems included in the project scope of work, that do not employ demand control ventilation, provide an indicator capable of confirming the intake damper is open to the position needed to maintain the design minimum outdoor airflow as determined during the system startup and balancing.

 Naturally Ventilated Spaces